 How to get the monkeypox vaccine

 The current vaccine available to New Yorkers is the JYNNEOS ™, which has been approved by the U.S. Food and Drug Administration (FDA) for the prevention of the monkeypox virus.
-It is available for individuals 18 and older, regardless of immigration status.
+It is available for individuals who meet the below criteria, regardless of immigration status.
 The information collected is confidential and will not be shared with immigration enforcement agencies.

 Getting the vaccine after an exposure can reduce the chance of getting the monkeypox virus, and, for those already infected, can help reduce the symptoms.
 There are two doses that will have to be taken at least four weeks apart.